-2 019 S trategic Objectives: Complete On Track Watch Delayed Status: 6C Participate with local partners on long-term opportunities for water reuse, including the Phase II project with NBWRA • Federal approval of NBWRA Phase 2 EIR/EIS is delayed until a federal grant award is approved.
+2019 St trategic Objectives: Co O \geqslant De Status: 6B Implement capital projects in partnership with local agencies for the distribution of recycled water \ All scheduled work is complete.
+6C Participate with local partners on long-term opportunities for water reuse, including the Phase II project with NBWRA ~ Federal approval of NBWRA Phase 2 EIR/EIS is delayed until a federal grant award is approved.
 NBWRA's TAC to meet and discuss in 2020.
 6D Develop a partnership with cities of Napa and American Canyon, if possible, to complete a preliminary feasibility study for developing a "purified water" potable reuse program ~ Discussions will occur as part of the Drought Contingency Plan.
-6E Evaluate energy self-generation with the primary goal of decreasing overall energy costs and reliance on the energy grid, and recommend policy options for consideration ~ Analysis ongoing.
-An update was provided to the Board in Quarter 4.
+6E Evaluate energy self-generation with the primary goal of decreasing overall energy costs and reliance on the energy grid, and recommend policy options for consideration ~ Ongoing.
 6F Improve recycled water quality to increase appeal and acceptability of recycled water to current and future users ~ Ongoing.
-7A Negotiate a new National Pollutant Discharge Elimination System (NPDES) permit with the Regional Water Quality Control Board ~ Application efforts for the new permit continued during Quarter 4.
+7A Negotiate a new National Pollutant Discharge Elimination System (NPDES) permit with the Regional Water Quality Control Board ~ Application efforts for the new permit continued during Quarter 1.
 7B Stay current on proposed state and federal legislation that could positively or negatively impact NapaSan's current or future operations. ~ Ongoing.